Gazipur Agricultural University: 6. Faculty of Agricultural and Bioresources Engineering

+7. Faculty of Forestry

 Library

 The library of BSMRAU is named as Prof. Dr. Yoshio Yamada Library.
 It has a separate two-storied building having 14,418 squire feet spaces.
 It was primarily established for postgraduate programs.
 However, with the inception of undergraduate programs, efforts are underway to equip the library with all necessary reference text books with multiple copies for all courses of undergraduate programs.
 It has a collection of around 21,800 books and more than 65,000 e-journals.
 The library is also regularly supplied with the journals, periodicals, bulletins, daily newspaper, magazines etc. The library is air conditioned with adequate sitting and reading facilities and an Audio-visual Room.